 In the first article, we learned how to install a development environment on an Amiga emulated with WinUAE, and how to code a basic Copper list to display something on the screen.
 In the second article, we learned how to set up a 16×16 font to display the columns of pixels of its characters, and to use triple buffering to display the pictures on the screen without any flickering.
 In the third article, we learned how to draw and animate the sine scroll, first with the CPU then with the Blitter.
+In the fourth article learned how to add some bells and whistles to the sine scroll with the help of the Copper, namely a shadow and a mirror.

 Click here to download the archive of the source and data of the program hereby explained.